nuance1979/srilm-python/doc/index.rst

 You might need to specify your library and/or include pathes by editing either setup.py or Makefile.
 Note that there are '--include-dirs' and '--library-dirs' options for 'python setup.py build_ext'.
 See usage by::

-  $ python ./setup.py build_ext --help
+  $ python3 ./setup.py build_ext --help

 EXAMPLES